Written by Ansley Fender, Founder & CEO of Grantcycle

 Startup Business Grants

 Unlike debt financing, grants do not have to be repaid, and unlike venture funding, grants do not require recipients to give up equity in their company.
-In addition, grants do not require startups to have a track record of success, revenue, or even a product.
+In addition, small business grant programs do not require startups to have a track record of success, revenue, or even a product.
 Lastly, because grants are considered revenue, they increase a startup’s bottom line, which can increase the possibility of qualifying for debt financing or securing venture capital in the future.

-Let’s take a closer look at grant funding for startups.
+Let’s take a closer look at small business grants and grant funding for startups.

 What is a Startup Business Grant?